 By Louise from Houston, TX

 I'd wash it inside and out with a barely damp cloth saturated in vinegar.
 Then I'd leave it open out in the sun for a week.
 Next, I'd set a bowl of either baking soda or charcoal in it and bring it inside to see how it does.

 They say a bag of charcoal (not saturated with lighting fluid) will remove any smell.
 Just rip open the bag and leave in the trunk a few days!

 I tried it all and within an hour or so, the odor returned.
 Finally, I placed several opened bars of Irish Spring soap inside (each bar set on top of its own box) and closed the trunk for 5 days.
-The odor disappeared, the fresh scent of Irish Spring remained.

 My Granny traveled by wagon with her family from west Texas near Odessa to Weatherford, Texas.
 Mother was about 2 years of age when Granny and Mr. Hunter loaded a big trunk and started off on a new beginning.
 They must have had a full load because there were 3 boys along with a minimum of items to set up housekeeping.